Samuel-de-Oliveira/CanUseTimer/README.md

 ### How to open in Windows?
-For a while Windows not have an install version, to run you need to have Python 3.8 or higher installed, after this you need to open the `Main.py` file to start the program, else this will do nothing.
+For a while Windows not have an install version, to run you need to have Python 3.8 or higher installed, is recommended you install in windows store, after this you need to open the `Main.py` file to start the program, else this will do nothing.
+Later you need do open cmd and digit:

+    pip install keyboard

+and the program will start in a black window normaly.

 ### How to open in Linux?
 For a while Linux not have an install version, to run you need to have